Algonquin Park: Algopedia - Algonquin Park Camping and Canoeing

 Fishing

 A huge attraction of Algonquin Park is the world famous brook trout fishing, but there are many other types of fish worth going after in the park.
-A new resource in 2011 is Stephen Molson's Algonquin Park Depth Maps
+A new resource in 2011 is Stephen Molson's Algonquin Park Depth Maps.

-to provide information on what lakes were "lucky", provided by the Algonquin Fisheries Assessment Unit
+There is also the yearly Algonquin Park Backcountry Trout Fishing Survey to provide information on what lakes were "lucky", provided by the Algonquin Fisheries Assessment Unit.

 Algopedia